Certification Program Resources

 You can find this information on the NCWM website.
 If you are an NCWM member, you must login on the website prior to selecting the exam to receive the member pricing.

 To find this information, look across the top of the main page for Professional Certification tab among the main headings.
 Under Training & Exams, you will the links to the basic and professional exams.
-On the appropriate exam page click on the Purchase Exam button.
+On the appropriate exam page, click Purchase Exam.
 On the following page, fill in the information at the bottom and click Add to Cart.
 To ensure members get the member pricing, be sure that the price reflects the member discount.

 After payment is arranged, the request to take the exam will be submitted to NCWM.
 You will receive the link to the exam and your credentials in the form of user name and password that enable you to take the exam.